NERC-CEH/time-stream/README.md

 make apidoc
 ```

 To keep your documentation in sync with the package name.
-You may need to delete a file called `mypackage.rst` from `./docs/sources/...`
+You may need to delete a file called `dritimeseriesprocessor.rst` from `./docs/sources/...`

 ### Deploying Docs to GitHub Pages